Can't Sleep? Avoid These 17 Foods That Keep You Up at Night

 You could be the picture of perfection when it comes to eating early in the evening, not watching TV all night on the couch, and even curling up in an ideal 68-degree, batcave-like bedroom.
 Heck, you may not even have any to-do's or anxieties scratching at your brain as you lay awake at night.
 So, why can't you sleep?!

 It's not just late-night munching and blue light from your devices' screens that can sabotage your sleep cycle.
 As it turns out, what you nosh on can play a big role in how well you hit the hay.
 If you can't sleep and can't figure out why, look no farther than your diet.
-Read on to find out which sneaky foods can ruin a restorative night rest; the last one will shock you!
-Plus: Don't miss these 30 Things to Do 30 Minutes Before Bed to Lose Weight!
+Read on to find out which sneaky foods can ruin a restorative night rest.
+And if you happen to start your day with a smoothie, you'll want to uncover What Happens to Your Body When You Drink a Smoothie Every Day to see how it's really affecting you.

 Sorry to be the bearer of bad news, but that chocolate treat after dinner isn't doing your REM any favors.
 "As a nutritionist who also struggles with falling and staying asleep, I know firsthand what can wreak havoc on our sleep cycle," shares Lisa Hayim, registered dietitian and founder of The WellNecessities.
 "Chocolate is a hidden source of caffeine.
 That means taking a forkful of your favorite souffle or chocolate ice cream may be the very thing keeping you up.
 The caffeine in chocolate causes increased arousal, and decreases the ability to develop and sustain the deeper stages of sleep."